Isaac Gulliver: Life

 Gulliver became a respected citizen, gentleman and banker.
 He retired to Gulliver's House, West Borough, Wimborne and died there on 13 September 1822, leaving an estate of £60,000, with properties across Hampshire, Wiltshire, Somerset and Dorset.
 His body was interred at Wimborne Minster.

 Family

 Gulliver's only son, Isaac (1774–98) died unmarried, but his daughters married into the Fryer family whose interests and wealth ranged from the Newfoundland fisheries to banking.
 His descendants include: Sir Frederick Fryer; Lt Gen Sir John Fryer; the banker Edward Castleman, owner of Chettle House; and Captain Thomas Hanham, instrumental in the campaign to legalise cremation in England.

 In literature

 Willibald Alexis's historical romance Walladmor (1823) includes a smuggler character whom the novel's English translator Thomas De Quincey recognized as based on Isaac Gulliver.
 De Quincey used the identification to add further material.

 Gulliver appears as a character in Leon Garfield's novel The Drummer Boy (1970).

+Legacy

+In 1993, the Dolphin Inn public house in Kinson was renamed Gulliver’s Tavern.